samuelskottenborg/W3C-IIS-logfile-generator/readme.md

 - sc-win32-status
 - time-taken

-To keep the logs realistic, the same pages and IP addresses are used multiple times, other fields are randomly generated.
+To make the logs more realistic, the same pages and IP addresses are used multiple times, other fields are randomly generated.

 ## Usage
 Change the variables in the top of the script to suit your needs and run it.

+## TODO
+- Normal distributation of traffic
+- More realistic IP addresses
+- Better page names
+- Better distribution of status codes and request types